-This language serves the same purpose: invalidation and belittling, by claiming someone else’s concerns aren’t serious – which is a huge component of gaslighting.
+This language serves the same purpose: invalidation and belittling, by claiming someone else’s concerns aren’t serious — a huge component of gaslighting.

-In Trump’s view, if Hillary Clinton tried to talk about gender, she was just doing it because she wanted to win the election – as if being a woman or speaking out about sexism gave you an advantage.
+In Trump’s view, if Hillary Clinton tried to talk about gender, she was just doing it because she wanted to win the election.
+As if being a woman and speaking out about sexism gives any woman an advantage.

-Similarly, I and many other feminists have been accused of discussing the struggles marginalized people face just so that people will feel bad for us and we’ll gain special treatment.
+Similarly, I and many other feminists have been accused of discussing the struggles marginalized people face just so people will feel bad for us and we’ll get special treatment.

-It wasn’t always in these words with my ex-partner, but I knew what he was getting at.
+My ex-partner didn’t always use these exact words to make similar points, but I knew what he was getting at.
 Once, when I pointed out a nudity double standard in a movie, he said I may be interpreting it as sexist because I thought about sexism a lot.

 Another partner told me to stop “playing the woman card” after I suggested a hiring decision at his friend’s company could’ve been influenced by sexism.

-Both of these instances made me feel like I had to stay silent if I ever had an opinion related to gender again – even if it was my own lived experience.
+Both of these instances made me feel like I had to stay silent if I ever had an opinion related to gender again, even if it was based on my own lived experience.

 Once again, this form of gaslighting is more than a defense.
 The person using it is also on the offense, attacking the other person for supposedly making up injustice for personal gain.

-Whether it’s used in politics or in the context of a relationship, “woman card” accuses the other person of being not only wrong, but also dishonest and opportunistic.
+Whether it’s used in politics or in the context of a relationship, “woman card” rhetoric accuses the other person of not only being wrong, but also being dishonest and opportunistic.

-Trump called putting Harriet Tubman on the twenty-follar bill and moving Andrew Jackson to the back “pure political correctness.”
-His former campaign manager said it was “political correctness run amok” when people criticized an anti-Semitic tweet by Trump.
+Trump called putting Harriet Tubman on the twenty-dollar bill and moving Andrew Jackson to the back “pure political correctness.”
+His former campaign manager said it was “political correctness run amok” when people criticized one of Trump’s anti-Semitic tweets.

 “We can’t afford to be politically correct anymore,” Trump said in a statement to defend his view of Muslims as terrorists.